nreid/vc_tutorials/README.md

 __Proposed data:__

-NIST Genome in a Bottle asian trio. chr20:10000000-15000000
+NIST Genome in a Bottle asian trio. chr20:29400000-34400000

-an arbitrary 5mb region of the genome.
+an arbitrary 5mb region of the genome
+- has a couple regions with mapping problems.
 - takes only a few minutes to align.
 - 50-100x coverage for each of 3 individuals.